HAPIprotocol/hapi-core/solana/README.md

 # HAPI Core - Solana

-This is a HAPI Core contract for Solana blockchains.
+This is a HAPI Core contract for Solana blockchain.

 ## Build contract